-When getting a Travel Insurance quote to cover this condition, you will be asked some questions to ensure you get the right quote for you.
+When getting a Travel Insurance quote to cover Underactive Thyroid, you will be asked some questions to ensure you get the correct section.

-If you have an Underactive Thyroid and wish to go on holiday, it is essential that you first purchase Travel Insurance to fully cover you before you leave the country.
+If you have an Underactive Thyroid and wish to go on holiday, it is essential that you first purchase Travel Insurance coverage before you leave the country.

 If you are going to travel whilst suffering from this medical condition, there are some things that you should consider:

-- Ensure you pack enough Medication to cover you for your entire holiday, plus some extra in case of delays or emergency.
+- Pack enough medication to cover your entire holiday, plus some extra in case of delays or emergencies.

-- If you are travelling with a companion it is advisable to separate your medication between your luggage, in case one of your bags is lost.
+- If you are travelling with a com, it is advisable to separate your medication between your luggage, in case one of your bags is lost.

-- If travelling in Europe, be sure to take your European Health Insurance Card (EHIC).
+- If travelling in Europe, take your Global Health Insurance Card (GHIC).

-- Take with you a recent prescription and letter from your medical provider explaining your condition.
+- Take a recent prescription and a letter from your medical provider explaining your condition.

-Hypothyroidism can affect anyone, but it is 20 times more likely to occur in women than in men.
+Hypothyroidism can affect anyone, but it is 20 times more likely in women than men.
 It is also more common with increased age.

-Hypothyroidism is usually caused by autoimmune thyroiditis which is a disease that causes the bodies own antibodies to attack the thyroid gland and reduce the glands function.
+Hypothyroidism is usually caused by autoimmune thyroiditis, a disease that causes the body's antibodies to attack the thyroid gland and reduce the gland's function.

 Patients with Autoimmune Thyroiditis can also develop a swollen thyroid.
 Other less common causes include: